 - Explore the Ben Youssef Medersa Koran School.

 - Take thousands of pictures.
-Marrakech is very photogenic, and acceptable to take photos pretty much everywhere.
+Marrakech is very photogenic, and acceptable to take photos pretty much everywhere – but ask if you want to take pictures of people.

 - Catch your breath back at Jardin Majorelle.